minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 First, you want to determine what the layers are, how many there are, and the ordering in which they are layered.
 Then, you can begin creating the traits within each layer.
 It is important to create the traits in a manner in which they all "work" with each other (e.g. all the different "body" traits work with the various "accessory" traits).
 Filters can be added to guarantee or exclude certain combinations but can get complex if you add too many.

-Traits should be organized in a self-explanatory manner on your computer.
-Each "layer" should be a "folder" (and named properly) with the following traits as PNG files in each "layer folder".
-As you can see in the example below, all the "rice" PNG traits should be in a "rice" layer folder.
+Traits should be organized the following manner.
+Each "layer" should be a "folder" with its respective traits as PNG files in them.
+In the example below, all the "rice" PNG traits should be in a "rice" layer folder.
 (Note: you can name these folders however you'd like as you will define the trait categories later.
 We find it helpful to add in the order number to stay organized)

 ![layer-folder-example](layer-trait-folder-mgmt.png)